vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 A small style guide for source annotations would help future formats feel consistent in HexView and tests.

-### 23.4 Materialization is a migration blocker

-The current Akao materializer adds stable slots, stale removal, repeated diagnostics, and source re-reading.

-Do not extend this mechanism.
-Replace it with symbolic bindings and a collection binder that is pure over snapshot values, then remove the second asset lifecycle.
+### 23.4 Akao preparation still rereads source data

+The second asset lifecycle is gone, but Akao export preparation still re-reads selected source structures.
+Durable symbolic bindings would make this step pure over snapshot values and complete the parse-once goal.

 ### 23.5 Collection resolution depends on good keys